 - Any job type is acceptable (drivers, mechanics, safety, administrative, dispatch, etc.)

 Streamline hiring practices to take advantage of WOTC

 WOTC offers significant tax savings, but taking full advantage of the credit can be a large task.
 Your company must identify eligible employees, collect supporting information, submit the required tax forms, and compute the dollar amount of the credit.

 Generally, employers have 28 days after an individual begins work to submit the proper paperwork with the designated local agency in order to qualify for the credit.
-Special relief is available through June 29, 2016, for those hired in 2015 and at the beginning of 2016.
+Special relief is available through December 31, 2019.
 We suggest that your human resource department consult with your tax advisor to streamline your hiring process and capture necessary information as onboarding unfolds.
 In most cases, your tax profssional should be able to help you by integrating technology solutions into your HR workflow to maximize efficiency.

 Net investment income tax (NIIT)